Potts Research Group:

 Alastair also spends time exploring the interface between phylogenetic trees and networks, as evolution is often poorly described using a bifurcating tree — you're welcome to join this tangled web of research.

-Students: If you are interested in joining the research group, please visit the Research Interests and Potential Projects page to get a sense of what we do.
-Also feel free to make an appointment to come and discuss your interests or ideas with Alastair.
+Students: If you are interested in joining the research group, please visit the Research Themes and Projects page to get a sense of what we do.
+Also feel free to make an appointment discuss your interests or ideas with Alastair (in person or over the phone).

 If you need Alastair to write you a letter of reference, please download this form.